Stochastic Collision Theory of Magnetism in Radical Fluids: Abstract

 \section{Abstract}

 How stochastic, microscopic events generate deterministic, macroscopic properties is a fundamental question in physics.
-We address this question by developing a quantum master equation model for concentrated radical solutions, where random molecular collisions govern the magnetic properties of the system.
-Our theory reveals a simple mechanism: the first-order exchange contribution averages to zero over collisions, while the second-order term survives as an effective ferromagnetic coupling that enhances magnetization.
-The model captures the experimentally observed trends in magnetic behavior that deviate from conventional theories.
-Because the mechanism arises from statistical averaging, it may apply to a broader class of soft matter phenomena, including liquid crystals.
+We address this question by developing a quantum master equation model for concentrated radical solutions, in which stochastic molecular collisions govern the magnetic response of the system.
+The model implies that the first-order exchange contribution averages to zero over collisions, while the second-order term survives as an effective ferromagnetic coupling that enhances magnetization.
+The results are consistent with experimental trends in magnetic response that are not explained by conventional theories.
+The statistical-averaging origin of the mechanism suggests possible extensions to other soft-matter settings, including liquid crystals.